martian-cloud/tharsis-sdk-go/README.md

 ## Security

-If you've discovered a security vulnerability in the Tharsis SDK, please let us know at brandon.breuil@infor.com.
+If you've discovered a security vulnerability in the Tharsis SDK, please let us know by creating a **confidential** issue in this project.

 ## Statement of support